-Zero-Rating is the practise of mobile carriers allowing users to use a data-consuming service without counting the data used against their cap.
+Zero-Rating is the practice of mobile carriers allowing users to use a data-consuming service without counting the data used against their cap.
 Meaning if video streaming app X is zero-rated, I can as much data as I choose through the app and it would not have an impact on my total data cap with the carrier.

 For example, when Pokemon GO first launched in the US, T-Mobile offered customers a limited time offer where data used through the app had no impact on the customer’s data cap.

 In short, it’s an incentive tool for mobile carrier that gives customers access to everything from content streaming to gaming on mobile.